 Recently, I wrote about a Korean fried seaweed snack known as ‘kim bugak’ (or gim bugak).
 Traditionally, people in Korea make this fried crispy seaweed chip by coating dried seaweed in a glutinous rice paste.
 Then, they would once again dry out the seaweed and rice paste before deep-frying it.

 Nowadays, people have started making this traditional dish using pre-made rice paper instead of making rice paste from glutinous rice flour.
 Not only does it skip a few steps, but it also is less messy.
 Here, we will learn about this new trendy way of making kim bugak!

 Tips & Tricks for the Rice Paper Hack Method:

 Recently, people have started using rice paper as a hack when making kim bugak.
-Below, we listed some tips & tricks to help you make this delicious snack.
-If you want to try making this snack using the traditional method, you can find our recipe here.
+Below, I listed some tips & tricks to help you make this delicious snack.
+If you want to try making this snack using the traditional method, you can find my recipe here.

 Tips & Tricks:

 - Unlike the traditional method of making kim bugak, you do not need to cut or layer the seaweed.
 Instead, start by placing one sheet of dried seaweed on a flat surface.